-Because they depend on sunlight for photosynthesis, diatoms generally live in the upper 200 meters of oceans and bodies of fresh water.
+Because they depend on sunlight for photosynthesis, diatoms generally live in the upper 200 m of oceans and bodies of fresh water.
 Some species simply float in the water currents near the surface; others attach themselves to larger floating objects or to the sea floor.

 When diatoms die, they slowly sink to the seabed.
 The buildup of trillions of these shells forms a crumbly white sediment known as diatomaceous earth or diatomite, which is used in manufacturing pool filters and abrasives, including toothpaste.